Asymptotic freedom in the dephased charging of quantum batteries: Introduction

 The collective charging of a quantum battery, in which multiple battery elements are charged simultaneously, has attracted considerable attention in recent studies \cite{Andolina2019,PhysRevA.111.022222,Julia-Farre2020,Rossini2020,Quach2022,Ferraro2018,10.3389/fphy.2022.1097564,doi:10.7566/JPSJ.91.124002,Le2018,Gallacher2015,Campaioli2017,Ito2020,PhysRevA.110.032211,PhysRevA.110.032211,Carrasco2022,PhysRevLett.134.130401}.
 The main goal of these studies is to investigate how higher performance can be achieved in the collective setup compared to its parallel counterpart.
-The studies demonstrated that the quality of charging can be improved in the collective setup: in the limit of a large number of batteries, all the deposited energy can be extracted as work, resulting in the ergotropy-to-charge ratio approaching one.
+The studies demonstrated that the quality of charging can be improved in the collective setup: in the limit of a large number $N$ of batteries, the locked energy (non-extractable energy) becomes negligible with respect to the total stored energy.
+All the deposited energy can then be extracted as work, resulting in the ergotropy-to-charge ratio approaching one.
 This phenomenon is known as asymptotic freedom \cite{Andolina2019,PhysRevA.111.022222}.
-On the other hand, superextensive charging power can be achieved in the collective setup.
-This can be achieved by quantum entanglement that reduces the trajectory length in the Hilbert space by passing through highly entangled states during charging operations \cite{Julia-Farre2020,Rossini2020,Quach2020,Gallacher2015,Campaioli2017}.
-The cooperative effect that enhances the effective quantum coupling between the energy source and the battery can also give rise to superextensive charging power \cite{Quach2022,Ferraro2018,10.3389/fphy.2022.1097564,doi:10.7566/JPSJ.91.124002,Le2018,PhysRevA.111.022222}.
-In this work, we explore how the quality of charging can be improved in the collective charging setup.
-In the previous studies, it is considered that the charger-battery total system undergoes a unitary evolution and an asymptotic freedom behavior is achieved in the transient regime of charging \cite{Andolina2019,PhysRevA.111.022222}.
-We explore how the asymptotic freedom kind of behavior can be achieved in the steady-state dephased charging of quantum batteries.
+On the other hand, superextensive charging power, where the average charging power scales faster than linearly with the number of batteries ($\bar{P} \propto N^{\alpha>1}$), can be obtained in the collective setup.
+This is enabled by quantum entanglement, in particular the trajectory length in Hilbert space can be reduced by passing through highly entangled states during charging operations \cite{Julia-Farre2020,Rossini2020,Quach2020,Gallacher2015,Campaioli2017}.
+Furthermore, the cooperative effect that enhances the effective quantum coupling between the energy source and the battery can also give rise to superextensive charging power \cite{Quach2022,Ferraro2018,10.3389/fphy.2022.1097564,doi:10.7566/JPSJ.91.124002,Le2018,PhysRevA.111.022222}.